BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 ### Advantages of Dependency Injection Frameworks

-First: as your game states grow in number and complexity, you'll want to give them more "services" like the `GraphicsManager`, `FrameCounter`, and others you make yourself (perhaps a SQLite database connection to save and load the game).
+First: as your game states grow in number and complexity, you'll want to give them more "services" like the `GraphicsManager`, `FrameCounter`, and others you make yourself (perhaps a SQLite database connection to save and load te game).
 If you were `new`ing up the game states "manually", then every time you added a new service to a constructor, you'd have to find all the places you made a `new` one, and give them the new things they need.